hen-wg/udacity_starbucks_rewards/README.md

 ## Testing
 Testing and code modularization was beyond the scope of this tutorial but may be included for future work.

+## Licensing, Authors, Acknowledgement
+The data for this project was provided by Udacity.